oz123/awesome-c/README.md

   high-performance systems.
 [Apache2.0][32].
 * [libpostal][434] - A library for parsing and normalization of street addresses around the world.
 Powered by statistical NLP and open geo data.
 [Expat][11].
+* [libtrading][455] - An implementation of network protocols for communicating with exchanges, dark pools and other trading venues.
+Supports FIX, FIX/FAST and many proprietary protocols.
+[FreeBSD][24].
 * [libucl][239] - A universal configuration library parser.
 [FreeBSD][24].
 * [libuv][56] - Cross-platform asynchronous I/O. [Expat][11].
 * [libYAML][341] - A YAML 1.1 parser and emitter.
 [Expat][11].